 The Level 2 enterprise has 'awakened' to the need for and benefits of finding the right data.
-As data analysts and data scientists take on more analytically interesting projects, the search for data ensues on a personal level - individually contacting data owners or others 'in the know' within the enterprise to understand what data exists.
-A significant amount of time is lost trying to understand what data exists, how to interpret it, and its quality.
+As data analysts and data scientists take on more analytically interesting projects, the search for data ensues on a personal level - individually contacting data owners or others 'in the know' within the enterprise to understand what data exist.
+A significant amount of time is lost trying to understand what data exist, how to interpret them, and their quality.

 Level 3: Existing enterprise data resources are cataloged and assessed for quality and utility for solving business problems.

-The Level 3 enterprise sees the need for making it easier for data science players to find data and have greater confidence in its quality for solving business problems.
-Ad hoc metadata catalogs begin to emerge which make it easier to understand what data is available, however, such catalogs are non-standard, not integrated, and dispersed across the enterprise.
+The Level 3 enterprise sees the need for making it easier for data science players to find data and have greater confidence in their quality for solving business problems.
+Ad hoc metadata catalogs begin to emerge which make it easier to understand what data are available, however, such catalogs are non-standard, not integrated, and dispersed across the enterprise.

 Level 4: Enterprise introduces metadata management tool(s).

 The Level 4 enterprise builds on the progress from Level 3 by introducing metadata management tools where data scientists and others can discover data resources available to solve critical business problems.
 Since the enterprise is just starting to take metadata seriously, different departments or organizations within an enterprise may use different tools.
 While an improvement for data scientists, the metadata models across tools are not integrated, so multiple tools may need to be consulted.